SatyakBabar/Movie-Recommendator/README.md

 3.Follow the instructions in the output window to run get the desired result.

 References:
-Andrew Ng Machine Learning Course Excersise 8.
+Andrew Ng Machine Learning Course Exercise 8.